dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 Findable
 *********
-- Once your workflow is ready to share with the community, :doc:`publish it in Dockstore <docs/getting-started/dockstore-workflows>`.
+- Once your workflow is ready to share with the community, :doc:`publish it in Dockstore <../getting-started/dockstore-workflows>`.
 - When publishing on Dockstore, include robust metadata.
 Dockstore parses metadata that enables search capabilities for finding your tool/workflow more easily.
 Metadata also helps your workflow be more reusable.
 Essential metadata fields include:
 	- Naming:
 		- Keep the workflow name short
 		- Use all lowercase letters for compatibility with other platforms such as DockerHub
 	- Authorship, contact information, and description:
 		- You can add author and description metadata to your descriptor file.
 Adding an author will make it selectable on the Author facet in Dockstore’s search and a description helps because the text search uses it as one of the fields to sift through.
-	- Include :doc:`Dockstore labels <docs/advanced-topics/best-practices/best-practices-dockstore>` to enhance searchability.
+	- Include :doc:`Dockstore labels <best-practices/best-practices-dockstore>` to enhance searchability.
 - Above, we discussed the value of organization features in version control and container registries.
-You can also share your workflow in a :doc:`Dockstore Organization and Collection <docs/advanced-topics/organizations-and-collections>`.
+You can also share your workflow in a :doc:`Dockstore Organization and Collection <organizations-and-collections>`.
 This feature can, for example, showcase workflows that group together to make a complete analysis.

 Accessible
 **********

 - Publishing your tool or workflow in Dockstore promotes accessibility:
 	- Dockstore does not require a user to sign in to search published content, which increases transparency and usability to a greater audience.
-	- Dockstore implements its own REST API and also a standardized :doc:`GA4GH API <docs/advanced-topics/conversions>` that can be used for sharing tools and workflows.
+	- Dockstore implements its own REST API and also a standardized :doc:`GA4GH API <../advanced-topics/conversions>` that can be used for sharing tools and workflows.
-- Use :doc:`Dockstore’s snapshot feature <docs/advanced-topics/snapshot-and-doi>` to provide an immutable release of your workflow that can be verified.
+- Use :doc:`Dockstore’s snapshot feature <../advanced-topics/snapshot-and-doi>` to provide an immutable release of your workflow that can be verified.
 	- Dockstore archives important metadata associated with a published and snapshotted version of tool or workflow to ensure provenance
-	- See :doc:`Dockstore's best practices for snapshots <docs/advanced-topics/snapshot-and-doi>`, including adding a description and metadata to improve searchability and usability of your workflow.
+	- See :doc:`Dockstore's best practices for snapshots <snapshot-and-doi>`, including adding a description and metadata to improve searchability and usability of your workflow.
 - Mint a snapshot of your workflow with a Digital Object Identifier (DOI).
-	- Users can :doc:`request a DOI <docs/advanced-topics/snapshot-and-doi>` (generated via Zenodo) for their workflow through Dockstore.
+	- Users can :doc:`request a DOI <snapshot-and-doi>` (generated via Zenodo) for their workflow through Dockstore.
 		- Refer to this useful guide called `Making Your Code Citable <https://guides.github.com/activities/citable-code/>`_.
 	- DOIs enhance reproducibility and make it easier to cite a specific version of your workflow in a publication.